 2. Attend the Humanities Majors Fair

 Every March, the faculty hosts a Majors Fair to provide information on our programs.
-Faculty members, graduate students, and undergraduate students from all our departments are on hand to provide details on program structure, extracurricular opportunities, and career/postgraduate options.
+Faculty members, staff, and current students are on hand to provide details on program structure, extracurricular opportunities, and career/postgraduate options.
 This fair will help enable you to choose a program that best meets your academic and personal goals.

 3. Attend a Level II Information Session

-After the Majors Fair, the Academic Advisors hold a series of information sessions on the program selection process.
-This will cover eligibility, minors, entering selections in Mosaic, and more.
+After the Majors Fair, the Advising Office holds a series of information sessions on the program selection process.
+These will cover eligibility, minors, entering selections in Mosaic, and more.
 There is also time at the end for Q & A. You must register to attend.
-Information regarding sign-up will be posted once available.

 4. Select Program/Plan Choices on Mosaic